kiranreddymothe/profanity-obfuscation/README.md

 Can obfuscate words based on purpose of the implementation.

-(1) Masks words based on semantic understanding of contextual offensiveness.
+(1) Masks words based on interpretation of contextual offensiveness.

       Example: